sascha-dibbern/Hugiki/README.md

 Hugiki is currently in a explorative development / prototype phase, so many thing might change drastically between version uploads

-# Features and their state
+## Features and their state
-Here is a list of features and their state that are currently technical viable to be implemented in a shorter term
+Here is a list of features and their state (idea, doing, testing, done)

 1. Editing content markdown-files and fast review of result (state: testing)
 1. Hugiki application menu (state: testing)
 1. Hugo project files exploration (state: testing)
-1. Formating of Hugigki output via CSS "cascaded style sheets" (state:todo next)
+1. Formating of Hugigki output via CSS "cascaded style sheets" (state: testing)
+1. Searching of content files (state: testing)
+1. Creation and deletion of content files and directories (state: doing)
 1. Online configuration settings (state: idea)
 1. Basic git integration for managing (state: idea)
 1. Editing other files than the Hugo content-markdown files (state: idea)